PetroIvaniuk/llms-tools/README.md

 - [Learning Fine-Grained Bimanual Manipulation with Low-Cost Hardware](https://tonyzhaozh.github.io/aloha/) - low-cost system that performs end-to-end imitation learning directly from real demonstrations, collected with a custom teleoperation interface

 ## Typography
+- [GenType](https://labs.google/gentype) - make an alphabet out of anything, by Google
+- [Fontjoy](https://fontjoy.com/) - uses deep learning algorithms to suggest font pairings that balance style and readability
 - [ControlNet](https://huggingface.co/DionTimmer/controlnet_qrcode), [Demo: HF](https://huggingface.co/spaces/huggingface-projects/QR-code-AI-art-generator), [How to make a QR code with Stable Diffusion](https://stable-diffusion-art.com/qr-code/) - QR Code Conditioned ControlNet Models for Stable Diffusion.
 They provide a solid foundation for generating QR code-based artwork that is aesthetically pleasing, while still maintaining the integral QR code shape
 - [Word-As-Image for Semantic Typography](https://wordasimage.github.io/Word-As-Image-Page/) - A few examples of our Word-As-Image illustrations in various fonts and for different textual concept.
 The semantically adjusted letters are created completely automatically using our method, and can then be used for further creative design as we illustrate here
 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable